EmilStenstrom/django-components/docs/overview/installation.md

           which has the same effect.
     - Add `loaders` to `OPTIONS` list and set it to following value:

-    This allows Django load component HTML files as Django templates.
+    This allows Django to load component HTML files as Django templates.

     ```python
     TEMPLATES = [